Brian Barry-Murphy: Rochdale

-Managerial career

 Barry-Murphy was appointed Rochdale's caretaker manager in March 2019 following the sacking of Keith Hill.
 In April 2019 he was appointed permanent manager on a two-year contract.
 On 30 June 2021, Barry-Murphy resigned from his position as manager.

+Manchester City Academy

-On 24 July 2021, Barry-Murphy was announced as the manager of the Manchester City Elite Development Squad.
+On 24 July 2021, Barry-Murphy was announced as the manager of the Manchester City Elite Development Squad (EDS).

+On 8 July 2024, Barry-Murphy left the club after having a highly successful three-year spell in charge of City's EDS and Academy.

+Leicester City

+In December 2024, Barry-Murphy joined Premier League side Leicester City in the role of first-team coach, supporting the newly appointed Ruud van Nistelrooy.

+Cardiff City

+On 16 June 2025, Barry-Murphy was appointed head coach of League One side Cardiff City on a three-year deal.
+Sixteen points from an unbeaten first six matches saw him named EFL League One Manager of the Month for August 2025.